misaelabanto/blog/README.md

-# Content v2 Minimal Starter
+# Misael's Blog

+Made with Nuxt Content v2.
 Look at the [Content documentation](https://content-v2.nuxtjs.org/) to learn more.

 ## Setup